24md/stable-diffusion-kerascv/README.md

 images = model.text_to_image('cat in space', batch_size=3)
 ```

-Declare a new fuction to plot the images in the notebook.
+Declare a new function to plot the images in the notebook.

 ```python
 def plot_images(images):